YaraBik/KTP/readme.txt

 RUN USING:
-for manual entry of answers: "python3 main.py or python main.py" (or click the green triangle in PyCharm). to run with (random) autocompletion of the answers: "python3 main.py autocomplete" or "python main.py autocomplete"
+for manual entry of answers: "python3 main.py or python main.py" (or click the green triangle in PyCharm). to run with (random) autocompletion of the answers: "python3 main.py --autocomplete" or "python main.py --autocomplete"

 KNOWN BUGS: